rubenwgs/ETH-CS-BA3SE1/Compiler_Design/CompDes_LN_W5.md

 > **Non-ambiguous** means that for every input string, there is only one way to parse it!

 However, not all operations are associative.
-Moreover, if there are multiple operations, amiguity in the grammar leads to ambiguity in their _precedence_.
+Moreover, if there are multiple operations, ambiguity in the grammar leads to ambiguity in their _precedence_.

 Consider the grammar: